 GRADE: an emerging consensus on rating quality of evidence and strength of recommendations

-One article on PainSci cites Guyatt 2008: Does Fascia Matter?
+One page on PainSci cites Guyatt 2008: Does Fascia Matter?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.